 To be eligible for the Employee Retention Credit, a trade or business must meet one of two tests:

-For more in-depth clarification on ERC eligibility, check out our webinars page for recent presentations on the Employee Retention Credit.
+For more in-depth clarification on ERC eligibility, check out our webinar “Revamped Eligibility Rules for COVID-19 Relief Provisions: PPP Loans & Employee Retention Credit” (Access Passcode: &p6H2$Xb).

 ARPA Change to ERC Availability